Do you want to organize media uploads by user in WordPress?

 Now, users will only have access to the files they upload to the WordPress media library.

 We hope this article helped you better organize media uploads by users on your WordPress site.
-Next, you can check out our ultimate WordPress security guide or see our expert pick of the best contact form plugins for WordPress.
+Next, you can check out our expert picks of the best WordPress slider plugins and our guide on how to easily lazy load images in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.